Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 These pool the 2nd and 3rd dimension into a single value, i.e., activations of [512, 26, 26] (512 26x26 feature maps) are pooled into shape [512].
 You can also specify `PoolingType.NONE`
 which simply flattens the extra dimensions (aforementioned example would become shape [346112]).
-`PoolingType` does not need to be specified when using the default activations - they are already the correct dimensionality.
+`PoolingType` does not need to be specified when using the default activation layer - the outputs are already the correct dimensionality.

 ## Example 1: Default MNIST Minimal
 The following example walks through using a pretrained ResNet50 (from the Deeplearning4j model Zoo)